 Why “Better” Can Feel Dangerous

-Lately, I’ve been reflecting on recent shifts in our understanding of the human brain and my own initial panic at these shifts.
+Lately, I’ve been reflecting on recent shifts in our understanding of the human brain and my own initial panic as I reviewed these shifts.
 As I got curious with my reactions, I was struck by the connection between my own discomfort with change, the self-doubt it brings up for me and the parallels with my clients.
 For many folx, change – even positive change – feels like a threat.

 The Survival Logic of Staying the Same